kuandrei/binance-bot/docs/workers.md

 open-new-deal                  | Done        | Opens new deal for given trade pair.
-Sets new buy/sell order (depends on deal type) check-open-deals               | Done        | (cron) Monitors status of open deals, if become profitable - adds appropriate task add-stop-loss-order            | Done        | Adds stop loss order for given deal (only for uptrend deals) add-take-profit-order          | Todo        | Adds take profit order for given deal (only for downtrend deals) replace-stop-loss-order        | Todo        | Replaces stop loss order with new one (higher price) replace-take-profit-order      | Todo        | Replaces take profit order with new one (lower price) check-open-orders              | Todo        | (cron) Checks if open orders filled
+Sets new buy/sell order (depends on deal type) check-open-deals               | Done        | (cron) Monitors status of open deals, if become profitable - adds appropriate task add-stop-loss-order            | Done        | Adds stop loss order for given deal (only for uptrend deals) add-take-profit-order          | Done        | Adds take profit order for given deal (only for downtrend deals) replace-stop-loss-order        | Todo        | Replaces stop loss order with new one (higher price) replace-take-profit-order      | Todo        | Replaces take profit order with new one (lower price) check-open-orders              | Todo        | (cron) Checks if open orders filled